 Thanks to our supportive community, over $3000 was raised at Art for a Start on August 4th, 2016.
 All proceeds will support the construction efforts of the Healing Garden Pathway.

 This successful event would not have been possible without volunteer efforts, numerous artistic donations and supportive local businesses.
 Thank you to the talented artists for their donations, Mackinaw Trail Winery for hosting, NAPA Auto Parts for sponsoring Free Transit, Steve & Sue for sharing their musical talents & the Mustard Seed for selling tickets.
 The Healing Garden Committee wishes to express their sincere gratitude to our community.

-For questions regarding the Healing Gardens, please contact Cathy Flores at 906-341-3232 or firstname.lastname@example.org
+For more information on how to contribute to the Healing Garden Project, please contact Cathy Flores at 906-341-3232 or email@example.com

 Schoolcraft Memorial Hospital is committed to providing quality healthcare and

 Dr. Kristi King-Flath received her Bachelor’s of Science in Biology/Physiology at Northern Michigan University in 2001.
 She attended Michigan State University College of Human Medicine and completed the Rural Physician program graduating from MSU-CHM in 2005.
 She completed her residency at Miami Valley Family Practice Residency Program in Dayton, OH in 2008.
 Her interests include women’s health, diabetes, preventative medicine and she enjoys patient education.
 Dr. Kristi King- Flath will be working as a physician in the Redi-Care Clinic.

 Welcome to Schoolcraft Memorial Hospital, located along the northern shores of Lake Michigan.